Frequently Asked Questions

 Please use this platform to supplement any diligence you conduct on your own.
 Let us know how we can improve!

 Propel(x) has created a shared deal evaluation process to supplement your own diligence.
-This allows investors to engage in Q&A directly with startup management, customers, scientific advisors, and external experts.
+This allows investors to engage in Q&A directly with startup management, customers, scientific advisors, and external expert contributors.

 We are the only platform that actively involves external experts to contribute evaluation insights.
 Any investor can also refer expert(s) from their own network - you not only become an active contributor to the evaluation process, you can also benefit from other investors’ networks.
 Additionally, Propel(x) has a growing roster of acclaimed industry thought leaders as expert resources for all investors.